ComputeCanada/magic_castle/docs/README.md

 **Requirement**: Must be in a valid availability zone for the selected region.
-Refer to [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe) to find out how list the availability zones.
+Refer to [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#using-regions-availability-zones-describe) to find out how to list the availability zones.

 ### 5.2 Microsoft Azure